dotnet/winforms/Documentation/testing.md

 This document describes our approach to unit testing.

-We are still working on a scalable solution for functional testing.
+We are _still working on_ a scalable solution for functional testing.
+For now, see [Functional Testing](testing.md#functional-testing) and the [issue #183](https://github.com/dotnet/winforms/issues/183).

 ## Building tests

 Tests are automatically built when running `.\build` since all test projects are referenced in `System.Windows.Forms.sln` at the repo root.

 ## Running tests

 ### Testing from the command line

 To execute unit tests, run `.\build -test`

 If all the tests are successful, you should see something like this:

 ```console
   Running tests: E:\src\repos\github\winforms\artifacts\bin\System.Windows.Forms.Tests\Debug\netcoreapp3.0\System.Windows.Forms.Tests.dll [netcoreapp3.0|x64]
   Tests succeeded: E:\src\repos\github\winforms\artifacts\bin\System.Windows.Forms.Tests\Debug\netcoreapp3.0\System.Windows.Forms.Tests.dll [netcoreapp3.0|x64]